 NOTE: The leaking valve alarm can be generated when the device is idle or is between two injections.
 If the quantity of additive flow accumulated in [leaking timeout period] exceeds [leaking volume limit] then the leaking valve alarm is generated.
 If the additive is leaking, but cannot accumulate a quantity equal to or greater than the [leaking volume limit] in the [leaking timeout period], then the leaking quantity is reset and the timer is re-started to check for the alarm.
 That is, the rate at which the additive is leaking, decides if the alarm can be generated.
-Also, the [leaking volume limit] must be viewed in the [leaking period timeout] before the alarm is triggered.
+Also, the leaking volume limit] must be viewed in the fleaking the [leaking volume limit] must be viewed in the [leaking period timeout] before the alarm is triggered.